 How to store freshly baked Italian bread

 An ideal way to store a freshly baked loaf of homemade Italian bread is in long paper bags.
 The paper will help preserve the nice crust.
 Then just store it at room temperature or in a bread box.
 Since homemade bread doesn’t have any preservatives it only lasts a few days.
 But usually, it is eaten by then!
-It also can be wrapped in a plastic wrap and stored in the fridge for about a week or in the freezer for a few months.
+It also can be wrapped in plastic wrap and stored in the fridge for about a week or in the freezer for a few months.

 Easy Basic Italian Bread